Mallor705/MultiScope/README.md

 1.  **Simple Multi-Instance Management:** Run multiple Steam instances simultaneously, allowing you and your friends to enjoy your game libraries separately.
 2.  **Per-Instance Hardware Assignment:** Assign specific mice, keyboards, and controllers to each game instance.
 (Mouse/Keyboard can only be assigned to one instance at a time)
 3.  **Dedicated Audio Channels:** Route audio from each game instance to a separate audio output device.
-4.  **Intuitive Graphical Interface (GUI):** A user-friendly interface that simplifies setting up and launching your gaming sessions.
-5.  **Separate Home Directory:** MultiScope allows you to have a new, separate home for each instance, enabling you to customize settings and files individually.
+4.  **Separate Home Directory:** MultiScope allows you to have a new, separate home for each instance, enabling you to customize settings and files individually.
 (Does not interfere with your standard Home directory)
-6.  **Shared Game Library:** MultiScope allows you to share the Steam game directory among multiple instances, saving disk space and making game updates easier.
+5.  **Shared Game Library:** MultiScope allows you to share the Steam game directory among multiple instances, saving disk space and making game updates easier.
 (Users need to own the game in their Steam libraries to run it)
-7.  **Use Any Proton:** MultiScope lets you use any version of Proton to run your games, including custom protons like [ProtonGE](https://github.com/GloriousEggroll/proton-ge-custom).
+6.  **Use Any Proton:** MultiScope lets you use any version of Proton to run your games, including custom protons like [ProtonGE](https://github.com/GloriousEggroll/proton-ge-custom).
-8.  **Play What You Want:** Instances are not limited to playing the same game; each instance can play whichever game it wants (provided the user owns the game in their Steam library).
+7.  **Play What You Want:** Instances are not limited to playing the same game; each instance can play whichever game it wants (provided the user owns the game in their Steam library).

 ## 🎬 Demo